Remote Work across Jobs, Companies, and Space

 Abstract:

 The pandemic catalyzed an enduring shift to remote work.
-To measure and characterize this shift, we examine more than 250 million job vacancy postings across five English-speaking countries.
-Our measurements rely on a state-of-the-art language-processing framework that we fit, test, and refine using 30,000 human classifications.
-We achieve 99% accuracy in flagging job postings that advertise hybrid or fully remote work, greatly outperforming dictionary methods and also outperforming other machine-learning methods.
-From 2019 to early 2023, the share of postings that say new employees can work remotely one or more days per week rose more than three-fold in the U.S and by a factor of five or more in Australia, Canada, New Zealand and the U.K. These developments are highly non-uniform across and within cities, industries, occupations, and companies.
+To measure this shift, we examine more than 500 million job vacancy postings across five English-speaking countries.
+Our measurements rely on a large language model (LLM) that we fine-tune with 30,000 human classifications.
+The model achieves 99% classification accuracy, substantially outperforming dictionary-based approaches and—despite being a fraction of the size—performs on par with frontier AI models.
+From 2019 to 2025, the share of postings indicating that new employees can work remotely at least one day per week rose more than three-fold in the U.S. and by a factor of five or more in Australia, Canada, New Zealand, and the U.K. These developments are highly non-uniform across and within cities, industries, occupations, and companies.
 Even when zooming in on employers in the same industry competing for talent in the same occupations, we find large differences in the share of job postings that explicitly offer remote work.

 JEL-codes: C55 E24 M54 O33 R3 (search for similar items in EconPapers)